 Although diversity exists along different dimensions, you cannot simply categorize people into fixed dimensions.
 Each individual brings with them a rich, diverse set of perspectives, cultural experiences and values.

 The terms ‘diversity’ and ‘inclusion’ are often used interchangeably.
-But if you want to get the most out of each of them, you need to know the differences between them.
-Whereas diversity is focused on what makes people different, inclusion looks more at creating an environment where diversity can thrive.
+But if you want to get the most out of each of them, you need to know the differences between the two.
+Whereas diversity is focused on what makes people different, inclusion looks at creating an environment where diversity can thrive.

 The diversity journal classifies inclusion as: